avysogorets/Rubiks-Cube/README.md

 # RubiksCube
-This project serves as a simulation of a Rubik's Cube using vector 4-tuples as representation of the Cube.
+This project serves as a simulation of the Rubik's Cube using 4-tuples of vectors to represent the Cube's states.
-The program is designed to perform 6 basic moves of a Rubik's Cube form any given position.
-The representation of the Cube is accoring to Janet Chen's "Group Theory and the Rubik's Cube".
+The program is designed to perform 6 basic moves of the Rubik's Cube from any given position.
+The representation of the Cube is with accordance to Janet Chen's article "Group Theory and the Rubik's Cube".

 -----------